freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/running-vpe.md

 ![Enable hybrid renderer](unity-settings-hybridv2.png)

 Now, click on the play button.
 This will run your scene.
 Test that the shift keys move the flippers. `ENTER` will launch a ball.
 If you expand *Table1* in the hierarchy and select the *Trough*, you can watch its status in the inspector in real time.
-Nice!
+Cool!

 You can also right-click on the scene view tab and select *Maximize*.